His name is Naveen.He

 From time to time, there are moments that seem so much to

-stereotypical expat life* that it seems that I must share that these
+define the stereotypical expat life* that it seems that I must share that these

 are, in fact, real.